 So here is where the pre-dive planning is extremely important.

-select Volume 5, select Gabriola Passage, then choose your day/s and time/s
+Follow the link on the above right of this page, select Current Tables, select Gabriola Passage, then choose your day/s and time/s

 to dive here accordingly.